statsbylopez/DataViz/Labs/Lab05.md

 **Q3.** The center of the x-axis is 0.
 What does it mean for age to be centered?

-**Q4.** Drop the grouping variable in the chart.
+As a final check, drop the grouping variable in the chart.
 Can you see the sawtooth?

 ## Multiple groups, multiple layers